 Not always.
 Missouri gives many people a second chance through the expungement process.
 Depending on your case, you may be eligible to have your record sealed or cleared after a waiting period.
 Our Miller County, MO criminal defense attorneys can help you find out if you qualify and take steps to restore your reputation.

-Take Charge of Your Future — Call Combs Waterkotte, Your Trusted Miller County, MO Criminal Defense Lawyers Right Away
+Take Control of Your Future.
+Call Combs Waterkotte to Hire Your Miller County, MO Criminal Defense Attorney Now.

 The Miller County, MO criminal defense attorney you choose could determine your entire future.
 Don’t leave that to chance.
 While public defenders are often overwhelmed and other attorneys might shy away from trial, we at Combs Waterkotte fight every case as if your freedom depends on it—because it does.